inigoliz/portfolio/content/posts/simple-python-quine.md

 print('a = %r\nprint(%r %% (a, a))' % (a, a))
 ```

-I can run it forever, in an endless loop or execution.
+I can run it forever, in an endless loop of execution.

 ## Exploiting the syntax